LVerhulst4321/conclar/docs/conclar_file_specs.md

 `prog` is an array of programme ids to which the person is assigned.

 `links` is an array of items for the person.

+Currently implemented links are:
-Currently implemented is the `img` link which is a path to a thumbnail image of the person.
+- `img` - a link which is a path to a thumbnail image of the person;
+- `photo` - a link which is a path to a thumbnail image of the person;
+- `img_256_url` - a link which is a path to a thumbnail image of the person (used by Grenadine).

 `bio` is the biography of the person.